iam-abin/SPYNE/README.md

 docker ps
 ```

-- To access the user service, enter the following in the browser or postman
+- To access the user service, enter the following in the postman

 ```
 http://localhost:8080/api/v1/user/<other path>